jacekkopecky/equations/README.md

 - say "back to stats" instead of "back to overview" when coming from stats
 - assignment page can show incorrect attempts

+- more levels?
+  - negative numbers
+  - a,b,c...
+Alex, Bobby, Cass, ... - each run x,y,z,... meters, totaling N seconds; what's the speed of each runner? – e.g. backstory - a relay race game  (also practices converting speed, time, and distance)

 ### Levels